 What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-How do the sustainable investments that the financial product partially intends to make not cause significant harm to any environmental or social sustainable investment objective?
+How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?

 How have the indicators of adverse impacts on sustainability factors been taken into account?